Kai4xb/E6908_project_ky2513/README.md

-# E6908_project_ky2513
+# E6908_project
-test1 is correct shot datasets test2 is incorrect shot datasets shot.ipynb for training model and use TFlite to input model to arduino code
+This Project is about basketabll shooting detection.
+Data Collecting Folder contains Arduino code that for collecting data.
+Dataset Folder contains two datasets: Correcr and Incorrect Dataset.